Riding in cold, wet and miserable conditions?

 They will keep your feet warm throughout the chilly mornings in autumn and spring.
 It is highly breathable because it is made from 92% nylon and 8% lycra.

-Unlike the Defeet Slipstream, these are 2″ taller, more durable and has a cleat opening pre-cut for you from factory, making life easier.
+Unlike the Defeet Slipstream, these are 2″ taller, more durable, and has a cleat opening pre-cut for you from the factory, making life easier.

 4. For Maximum Visibility - Giro Knit